From the 2021 Ministry Narrative

-Evangelism encompasses all that goes into presenting the Good News of Jesus Christ to the world.
-In its own way, each one of the five ministry areas outlined in this document supports this goal.
-Therefore, part of our evangelism includes informing others about the way we do things at All Saints.
-Activities such as the Pet Blessing, Shrove Tuesday pancake supper, and even our ministry fair help to tell our story.
+Though a loaded term for many, “evangelism” encompasses all that goes into presenting the Gospel to the world.
+This makes it a difficult ministry area to articulate, because each one of the five ministry areas outlined in this document supports this goal; and part of our evangelism includes informing others about the way we do things at All Saints.

-The Diocesan Assessment is 19% of our operational budget (excluding designated and restricted offerings) and also supports evangelism efforts.
-Most of this assessment goes to help finance and support the ministries of the Diocese of Montana.
-From that money, the Diocese contributes to program efforts throughout the eight dioceses of Province VI, The Episcopal Church and the worldwide Anglican Communion.
-This money also supports special ministries like the UTO (United Thank Offering), Episcopal Relief and Development, as well as other special church agencies that work to address the continuing humanitarian crises at home and abroad.
-Similarly, local concerns such as supporting the programs and oversight of the diocese, including Camp Marshall, rely on the Diocesan Staff.
-The assessment from churches all over Montana is the major income item in their budget.
-A stunning amount of human service takes place in this diocese and around the world because of our assessment, and the same thing can be said about the ministry of our parish.
-Were it not for our staff and dedicated parishioners, most of what we see in outreach, worship, and pastoral care could not take place.
+The Diocesan Assessment is 19% of our operational budget (excluding designated and restricted offerings) and also supports foreign and domestic evangelism efforts.
+Most of this assessment goes to help finance and support the ministries and mission work of the Diocese of Montana.
+From that money, the Diocese contributes to humanitarian and evangelization efforts throughout Province VI, the Episcopal Church, and the worldwide Anglican Communion.
+We are not an island, but part of a communion of 85 million Anglicans with a near universal geographic distribution.
+A stunning amount of human service takes place in this diocese and around the world because of assessments like ours.
+And the same thing can be said about the ministry of our parish.
+Were it not for our staff and parishioners, most of what we see in outreach, worship, and pastoral care could not take place.

 We can do so much more in this area of telling God’s story.
 But when we engage in service, worship, education, pastoral care, and the life of the church, we cannot help but show forth God’s praise, “not only with our lips, but in our lives.”